 However, if you really want to see cryptocurrencies take off, traditional POS systems at restaurants, gas stations, and other brick and mortar shops, will have to start accepting cryptocurrencies.
 Coinify, BitPay, and Blockchain Merchant have all developed POS apps for offline retailers.

 Another concern that people have concerning cryptocurrency is security.
 Over the years we’ve all heard the tales of digital assets and currencies getting lost, stolen, or hacked.
 While there are some general security measures that users could implement, the industry as a whole is going to have work on securing the entire ecosystem.
 Whether that’s teaming up with a security company, like Symbiont recently did with Gemalto, or working on developing stronger security features.
 Companies like Ledger Wallet have accomplished this by creating a physical bitcoin wallet.

 “When it comes to holding Bitcoin as a consumer, there is no direct need to protect against volatility.
 If the end user wants to protect their digital currency wealth from volatility, they would be better off converting the funds to fiat currency immediately.
 There are plenty of Bitcoin exchanges available.
 Furthermore, selling funds through a Bitcoin ATM is also possible.”

 For the average person, however, there is no such protection unless they use a third-party.
 A company like Coinapult is providing such a service.

 In the future, however, digital currency could become more stable thanks to friction (the more using digital currency the less likely there will be wild price swings), colored coins, and self-stabilizing coins.

 Finally, businesses and merchants are going to have to give the public a reason to start using cryptocurrencies.
-The easiest way to accomplish this is by offering customers coupons, discounts, or rewards at their favorite coffee shop, restaurant, or online merchant.
+This can be accomplished through multiple methods.
+This includes offering customers coupons, discounts, or rewards at their favorite coffee shop, restaurant, or online merchant.